iainlimeuan/my_portfolio/README.md

 # my_portfolio
-I plan to use as a personal homepage with links to various projects.
+I plan to use this as a personal homepage with links to various projects.